Overview of Black Walnut:

 Walnuts should be stratified (placed in a cold location) before planting.

-Black walnut trees do not do well in competing for nutrients and water, so make sure the land around them is well weeded.
+This plant does not do well in competing for nutrients and water, so make sure the land around them is well weeded.

 Pruning is needed less if black walnut trees are planted close together.

 Pruning is best done in early spring before the leaves appear.
 Make sure that you do not prune while new growth and budding is happening.
+UC Davis did a study and found that more nuts were produced if trees were pruned every other year.

 Black walnut trees tend to form several leaders.
 Prune the tree so that it only has one central leader.